microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 }
 ```
 The distinction in accessors type was important before the use of AEL.
 It's not important anymore since the job of expansion is delegated to AEL.
-### Parsing Strategy
+## Parsing Strategy
 Terminal Nodes or leaf nodes contain the templated string, so the default VisitTerminal method is overridden.
 When the method sees that given parse context is a TEMPLATELITERAL, it tries to expand using AEL & given data context.
 Since our data context is JToken type which implements IDictionary, AEL can expand it.
 When expansion fails, the method indicate that the literal has been expanded, so when the result is returned, the unaltered literal will be included in the result

-### Expansion with Array Data Context
+## Expansion with Array Data Context
-When data context type is an array, there is an adaptive element that uses the data context.
+When data context type is an array and there is an adaptive element that uses the data context.
 Template lagunage specifies that the adaptive element that hosts the data context repeats the subtree that has itself the root node.

 ```json
 {